Thurles Golf Club

 THURLES GOLF CLUB – LADIES BRANCH TERMS OF COMPETITIONS 2022

-- No member may play in any Club Competition unless her membership is paid by 1st March 2019
+- No player may play in any Club Competition unless her membership is paid by 1st April 2022

-- Enter the Competition in the Pro-Shop before playing using her Golf Ireland Entry for the 2’s will be taken at the same time
+- A player must: Enter the Competition in the Pro-Shop before playing using her Golf Ireland Entry for the 2’s will be taken at the same time

-- When the 18 holes are finished, the scorecard must be signed by the player and countersigned by the marker, your score entered in the computer in the Ladies Locker Room and placed in the ladies scorecard box in the hall.
+- When the 18 holes are finished, the scorecard must be signed by the player and countersigned by the marker, her score entered in the computer in the Ladies Locker Room and placed in the ladies scorecard box in the

 N.B.
 All cards must be returned.

-- Ties shall be decided according to the ILGU Rule Book.
+- Ties shall be decided according to the Golf Ireland Competitions Regulations Book

 - The minimum numbers necessary for weekly competitions are as follows: